Genez-io/genezio-landing-page/deployment-platform/content/posts/10_best_serverless_platforms.md

 Here's a list of the 10 best serverless computing providers available today.
 These platforms are suitable for full-stack developers managing IT projects at companies or hosting an MVP for a side project.
 Each platform offers distinct features and integrations so that you can find the solution that allows you to start fast or migrate fast.

-### 1. Genezio
+### 1. DeployApps

-{{< external-link link="https://genezio.com/" >}}Genezio{{< /external-link >}} is a full-stack cloud platform that helps developers build and deploy full-stack applications.
+{{< external-link link="https://genezio.com/" >}}DeployApps{{< /external-link >}} is a full-stack cloud platform that helps developers build and deploy full-stack applications.
 It offers a secure and scalable backend infrastructure, and supports different languages, including TypeScript and Go.
-Genezio is framework-agnostic (it does not depend on any framework at all), so it can integrate with popular frameworks like Express.js, Fastify, and Next.js.
+DeployApps is framework-agnostic (it does not depend on any framework at all), so it can integrate with popular frameworks like Express.js, Fastify, and Next.js.

-One of Genezio's key features is its {{< external-link link="https://genezio.com/docs/genezio-typesafe/generated-sdk/">}}auto-generated SDK{{< /external-link >}}, which makes connecting your frontend and backend as simple as possible.
+One of DeployApps's key features is its {{< external-link link="https://genezio.com/docs/genezio-typesafe/generated-sdk/">}}auto-generated SDK{{< /external-link >}}, which makes connecting your frontend and backend as simple as possible.
 The platform also includes built-in services such as authentication, database management, and scheduled tasks.

-You can start for free with Genezio.
+You can start for free with DeployApps.
 The Hobby plan can cover individual projects or small teams.
 For production environments and teams up to 10, the Pro plan is just $15 per month.
 Larger organizations with more complex requirements can sign up for the Enterprise plan.

-With Genezio, developers can focus on their applications without worrying about server management.
+With DeployApps, developers can focus on their applications without worrying about server management.
 The platform automatically scales and handles infrastructure, and this makes it a highly reliable choice for both quick setups and long-term projects.

 ### 2. AWS Fargate